-Buddhism Hinduism and Sikhism Educational Workshops can accomodate up to a maximum of 400 pupils per day from early years up to GCSE level.
+Buddhism Hinduism and Sikhism Educational Workshops can accomodate up to a 400 pupils per day from early years up to GCSE level.
 If you have a larger amount of pupils, we can split the workshops over a two day period, either on adjacent or seperated dates.
 We will reduce the workshop fees according to the amount of days we're at your school.

 Dedicated assemblies or additional assemblies are also possible with planning.
 If you require any more information see our Workshop Fees and contact us.
 Our staff will be delighted to hear from you.

-We provide costumes for early years and arrange the lessons to suit their attention span and abilities.
+We provide costumes for early years arranging the lessons to suit their attention span and abilities.
 The workshops contain the following items:

 A primary workshop is very extensive.
 A complete array of costumes for children of all shapes and sizes is provided; including masks, turbans, crowns, wigs, beards, moustaches, tails and imitation weapons.
 As you can imagine, the children and staff thoroughly enjoy getting dressed up.